Key Takeaways

 Payment: Customers can pay for their order at checkout.

-What is the Instacart Business Model?
+What is the Business Model for Instacart?

 Instacart is known for delivering groceries and operates on a unique business model that combines several revenue streams.